Warning: Excessive Schmoopiness

 "Yeah, I." Jeff stuffs hands into his pockets and starts toeing patterns in the carpet with his shoe.
 "What about you?"

 Studying the pink box in her hand, she turns it over this way and that.
 "I know we've always avoided the conversation for obvious reasons but I think."
-She finally looks at him.
+She finally looks at him and there's a certainty in her expression now.
 "I know I would love it."

 She meets and matches his smile slowly.
 "Yes."